The Farndale Story

 Quick Key

-After reading the Orientation, scroll down to the early thirteenth century to find the first Act of the story.
+After reading the Prologue, scroll down to the early thirteenth century to find the first Act of the story.

 The Time Traveller’s Matrix